Top 5 Bourbon Distilleries Near Lexington KY

-Living in Lexington means you're smack dab in the middle of bourbon country, and I've had the privilege of visiting these distilleries more times than I can count.
-Whether you're new to the area, have guests in town, or you're a bourbon enthusiast looking to explore the Kentucky Bourbon Trail, these five distilleries are absolute must-visits—each within a 30-minute drive from downtown Lexington.
+Living in Lexington means you're smack dab in the middle of bourbon country, and I've had the privilege of visiting these distilleries.
+Whether you're new to the area, have guests in town, or you're a bourbon enthusiast looking to explore the Kentucky Bourbon Trail, these five distilleries are absolute must visits, all within a 30 minute drive from downtown Lexington.

 1. Woodford Reserve Distillery (Versailles, KY)